volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - The server is weak, we may fail the delivery of the dataset, report milestone will be missed [#557].
 ```

-However, I always have different formatting styles between reports.
+However, I have different formatting styles between reports now, which is okay in my case.
-Which is OK in my case, though it looks a bit strange since each week I have differently formatted reports.
+Though it looks a bit strange since each week I have differently formatted reports.
-But maybe it makes the impression of a real person.
+Maybe it gives the impression of a real person.

-And one more thing I haven't mentioned yet is the AI model itself that can help us improve the report.
+The second improvement we can apply is to improve the AI model itself.
-All the previous requests I made were with an old, but relatively cheap model, gpt-3.5-turbo.
+I haven't mentioned this yet; all the previous requests I made were with an old but relatively cheap model, GPT-3.5-turbo.
-So, to be honest, I decided to spend more money to check the newest gpt-4 model.
+So, to be honest, I decided to spend more money to check out the newest GPT-4 model.
 And it works much better.
-It is subjective, of course, but my perception tells me that it looks better in most cases.
+It is subjective, of course, but my perception tells me that the results look better in most cases.
-Again, you can check it here.
-Recently, I added suffixes to reports, so you can easily identify which model generated the report and compare for yourself.
+Again, you can check the difference here.

-// Also I changed the raw data format which I send to AI. unstructured text -> json
+The last solution involved the format of the input data for the pull requests and issues I submitted to the AI.
+Initially, I didn't spend much time preparing the data.
+However, I later switched from unstructured text with delimiters to JSON, which seemed to help.
+Yes, it seems to help.
+Although I don't have concrete proof, it appears that the AI makes fewer mistakes and avoids confusion with this structured format.

-To drow a bottomline.
+To draw a bottom line:
-Of course, I can build more pipelines and pay more money to fix grammar errors, format the text, make it more "natural," and so on.
+Of course, I can build more pipelines with chained requests, pay more money, format the input data, and so on.
-And it will probably give some gain.
+And it will probably yield some gains.
-But, to be honest, I don't want to spend much money on these tasks, which might be solved much more easily and for free programmatically.
+But, to be honest, I don't want to spend much on these tasks anymore.
+Moreover, I have a feeling that all these problems might be solved much more easily programmatically even without the use of AI.
-Moreover, the current precision is enough for me.
+So, the current solution is enough for me.

 ## Bird's-eye View